 Some of the Withdrawal Symptoms Patients go Through are Like;

 Hallucinations, tremors, muscle aches, joint aches, paranoia, anxiety, and depression.
-Psychiatric and medical help offered during detoxification is, therefore, essential to alleviate these symptoms.
-A detox is consequently requisite for a full recovery, and studies show that when it precedes drug rehabilitation, there are lower chances of relapse among patients.
-This is because the physical aspects of addiction have to be dealt with and the body itself given time to recover, before psychological and emotional treatment is initiated.
+Therefore, psychiatric and medical help during detoxification is essential to alleviate these symptoms.
+A detox is consequently requisite for a full recovery, and studies show that patients have lower chances of relapse when it precedes drug rehabilitation.
+This is because the physical aspects of addiction must be dealt with, and the body is given time to recover before psychological and emotional treatment is initiated.
 Medical drug detox is, therefore, the safest way to cleanse the body of drug toxins as it is done in a safely monitored environment.

 Professional Team at Your Service

-We also believe that the treatment should not only be physical but be comprehensive and holistic and therefore also strive to cater for our patient’s mental, social and psychological health and to walk with our patients throughout their journeys towards sobriety and full recovery.
+We also believe that the treatment should not only be physical but be comprehensive and holistic and therefore also strive to cater to our patient’s’ mental, social, and psychological health and to walk with our patients throughout their journeys towards sobriety and full recovery.

 Testing positive for drugs in the workplace may mean that you need to seek help.
 The road to being sober is long and stressful, but drug detox centers can help make it bearable.
 Drug abuse affects a significant number of people today.
-One may lose a job as a result of continued drug abuse in the workplace as it affects their ability to work.
+One may lose a job due to continued drug abuse in the workplace, affecting their ability to work.
 Similarly, alienating those with a positive drug test barely helps.
 Helping them recover from drug and alcohol abuse in detox centers and supporting them through detoxification is the most feasible solution.

 At Ascendant New York, we are a team of medical professionals that will help evaluate your medical condition and guide you to a full recovery.
-We are located in the heart of Manhattan, and we assist in providing an ample and safe environment for those seeking a comfortable and peaceful environment free from substance abuse.
+We are located in the heart of Manhattan and assist in providing a great and safe environment for those seeking a comfortable and peaceful environment free from substance abuse.
 This is important in creating a conducive environment for a full recovery as that is free from substance-use triggers.

 We have designed a unique detoxification program for each patient and monitor you through the program.
-In our care, you get multidimensional support through our professional support system that includes experienced counselors, care providers, facilities, doctors and an in-house professional chef.
+In our care, you get multidimensional support through our professional support system, which includes experienced counselors, care providers, facilities, doctors, and an in-house professional chef.
 We also help educate you on the reasons behind drug addiction and ways to counter any temptation towards using them in the future.
 We are conveniently located in the heart of Manhattan for easy access.

-Are you or a loved one struggling with substance abuse and seeking treatment for drug or alcohol addiction in CT or NY?
-Our New York treatment facility is a safe, comfortable facility in which to break free from addiction and begin your life of sobriety.
+Are you or a loved one struggling with substance abuse and seeking drug or alcohol addiction treatment in CT or NY?
+Our New York treatment facility is a safe, comfortable facility to break free from addiction and begin your life of sobriety.